 "We then hope to throw the meeting open for questions, comments, criticisms and suggestions," Campbell said.

 The responsibilities of the 18-member task force were outlined in a document distributed in early February:

 - The growing social, political, economic and ecological interconnectedness of the world certainly challenges us to look more broadly at what it means to be an educated citizen.
 How do these changes affect what today's student needs from an undergraduate education?
 What do we want our students to gain from their time on the Farm?
 How do we best prepare them for local, national and global citizenship?
 The first objective will be to address those questions and articulate an updated set of goals for Stanford undergraduates.

 - The second objective will be to suggest how these goals might best be achieved and reflected in Stanford's undergraduate curriculum.
 The task force should examine Stanford's requirements as part of the overall structure and fabric of undergraduate education, and seek to understand how these requirements work in relation to the academic preparation of today's entering students, on the one hand, and the expectations of our disciplinary majors, on the other.

-The senate meeting will begin at 3:15 p.m. in Room 180 of the Law School.
+The senate will meet at 3:15 p.m. in Room 180 of the Law School.
 Discussion is limited to members of the senate, but members of the Stanford community may request to attend the meeting by contacting the Academic Secretary's Office at 723-4992 or Trish Del Pozzo at email@example.com.